What is diabetes?

 What causes diabetes?

-Establishing a root cause for diabetes is very individual.
-Everyone has different lifestyles and habits that could contribute to the condition.
-There are risk factors that can increase the chances of diabetes.
-Having these factors does not mean diabetes is certain.
-However, knowing the risk factors and early warning signs can help you take preventative action.
-If you can identify diabetes early enough, you and your healthcare provider can establish a treatment plan.
+What causes diabetes is different for every individual - there is no one cause.
+Everyone has different lifestyles, habits and genetic factors that could contribute to the condition.
+There are risk factors that can increase the chances of someone developing diabetes, yet having these factors does not mean diabetes is certain.
+Knowing the risk factors and early warning signs can help you take preventative action.

 Some risk factors include: